Domestic: (800) 748-3349 – International: (203) 743-3349

 - Direct modulation: The electrical signal drives the laser diode itself.
 As the current changes, the laser’s output power changes to encode data.
 This approach is simple but can broaden the laser’s linewidth (chirp), limiting it to slower data rates (~2.5 Gbps).

 - External modulation: The laser emits a constant light beam, and a separate modulator alters that beam.
 Common external modulators include electro‑optic modulators (e.g., Mach‑Zehnder modulators) that change the refractive index via the Pockels effect, and electro‑absorption modulators that act like fast shutters.
-These devices can handle much higher data rates (>10 Gbps).
+An electro optic modulator uses the electro optic effect to achieve high-speed modulation, with pockels cells being a widely used device for this purpose.
+Electro optic modulation enables fast modulation of the optical signal, supporting high data rates (>10 Gbps).

 Classification frameworks